-Humans, Computers, and Creativity
+Humans, Computers,

-MIKE STURM
+LINDA LIUKAS

-Every Company Will Be a Technology Company
+and Creativity MIKE STURM Every Company Will Be a Technology Company

+can do.

-inda Liukas stands on the stage of the Nordic Business Forum with a smile that competes with the house lights in terms of brightness.
-It's big enough that her eyes are nearly closed to allow it the real estate it needs.
-And once she begins to talk about what she does, and its importance, it's easy to see why that smile is so big.
-She sees a bright future for us - despite all of the fear about machines that pops up in conversation.
+smile that competes with the house lights in terms of brightness.
+It's big enough that her eyes are nearly closed to allow it the real estate it needs. els the world teaching kids about computers.